RuiFilipeCampos/EasyTracer/README.md

 - [ ] how to efficiently rotate thousands of unit vectors continuously ? :C
     - [ ] Can I use [SIMD](https://en.wikipedia.org/wiki/SIMD) stuff for this?
     - [ ] https://en.wikipedia.org/wiki/OpenGL

+I am now using the GPU (it's simple using the cglm lib), but I've found that rotating thousands of vectors per second is pretty much impossible, gonna look into just recreating them.